 Kentucky Safety and Health on the Job Poster Required

-The Safety and Health on the Job is a job safety law poster by the Kentucky Labor Cabinet.
+The Safety and Health on the Job is a labor law posters poster by the Kentucky Labor Cabinet.
 This is a mandatory posting for all employers in Kentucky, and businesses who fail to comply may be subject to fines or sanctions.

-This poster must be posted in a conspicuous place where all employees will see it.
-This poster describes the responsibilities of employers to keep up with any occupational safety and health regulations and that employees have the right to file a complaint should employers fail to keep up with regulations.
+This Kentucky poster must be posted in a conspicuous place where all employees will see it.
+It describes the responsibilities of employers to keep up with any occupational safety and health regulations and that employees have the right to file a complaint should employers fail to keep up with regulations.
 Employers may face penalties for serious violations of safety and health regulations.

 KY All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Kentucky and Federal poster requirements by clicking here .